 The extent of percutaneous absorption of topical corticosteroids is determined by many factors including the vehicle, the integrity of the epidermal barrier, and the use of occlusive dressings.
+A significantly greater amount of fluocinonide is absorbed from the solution than from the cream or gel formulations.

 Topical corticosteroids can be absorbed from normal intact skin.
 Inflammation and/or other disease processes in the skin increase percutaneous absorption.
 Occlusive dressings substantially increase the percutaneous absorption of topical corticosteroids.
-Thus, occlusive dressings may be a valuable therapeutic adjunct for treatment of resistant dermatoses (see POSAGE AND ADMINISTRATION).
+Thus, occlusive dressings may be a valuable therapeutic adjunct for treatment of resistant dermatoses.
+(See DOSAGE AND ADMINISTRATION.)

 Once absorbed through the skin, topical corticosteroids are handled through pharmacokinetic pathways similar to systemically administered corticosteroids.
 Corticosteroids are bound to plasma proteins in varying degrees.
-Corticosteroids are metab-jolized primarily in the liver and are then excreted by the kidneys.
+Corticosteroids are metabolized primarily in the liver and are then excreted by the kidneys.
 Some of the topical corticosteroids and their metabolites are also excreted into the bile.